 |

-Synthetic pesticides have
+Synthetic pesticides have been widely used

-more pest specific, exhibit lower toxicity and are
+specific, exhibit lower toxicity and are less

-less environmentally damaging.
-While synthetic
+environmentally damaging.
+While synthetic pesticides

-risk to human and environmental health.
+and environmental health.

 Organic pesticides

-Pesticides in this group,
+Pesticides in this group, for example rotenone,

 nicotine, neem oil, and